(also known as: appeal to hatred, loathing, appeal to outrage, etc.)

 Description: When the emotions of anger, hatred, or rage are substituted for evidence in an argument.

 Are you tired of being ignored by your government?
 Is it right that the top 1% have so much when the rest of us have so little?
 I urge you to vote for me today!

 Explanation: This is a common tactic to play on the emotions of others to get them to do what you want them to do.
 The fact is, no evidence was given or claim was made linking your vote with the problems going away.
 The politician will hope you will make the connection while she can claim innocence down the road when the people attempt to hold the politician to a promise she really never made.

 How can you possibly think that humans evolved from monkeys!
-Do I look like a flippin' monkey to you?
+Does my nanna look like a flippin' monkey to you?